MohamadPublic/DNN-Image-Learner/README.md

 After setup, run `python main.py`.
 This will prompt you to draw an image and then you can sit back and enjoy.
 To monitor the frame-by-frame progress, head to the frames folder.
 At the end, watch video.mp4!

 # Example Run
 The following showcases an example run where a 1000x800px image is drawn by the user and passed into the neural network as input.
 An example frame is shown during the training process.
-Finally, the video timelapse of 20 epochs worth of training is shown.
+Finally, the video timelapse of 20 epochs worth of training [200 frames] is shown.
 ![input](https://github.com/user-attachments/assets/b321b6ec-489b-40c9-af02-f287bda727cd)
 ![download](https://github.com/user-attachments/assets/762e7781-7559-4053-a09a-4eca89469c4c)